Frequently Asked Questions

-3) How are you ensuring everyone can take part in creating the plan?
+3) How did you ensure everyone can take part in creating the plan?

-To ensure the Vancouver Plan (and our future city) is shaped by the voices and diversity of our population, we are gathering input from everyone who lives, works, or plays in Vancouver, with special attention to historically underrepresented groups, through four phases of public engagement.
+To ensure the Vancouver Plan (and our future city) is shaped by the voices and diversity of our population, we gathered input from everyone who lives, works, or plays in Vancouver, with special attention to historically underrepresented groups, through four phases of public engagement.

-In addition to community-wide engagement, a core focus of engagement includes working with equity-denied communities such as youth, urban Indigenous peoples, people of colour, low-income seniors, single parent families, residents of SROs, those living in poverty, recent immigrants and others.
-This includes the design and delivery of some customized activities, as well as ensuring additional supports are available to lower barriers to participation at all events.
+In addition to community-wide engagement, a core focus of engagement included working with equity-denied communities such as youth, urban Indigenous peoples, people of colour, low-income seniors, single parent families, residents of SROs, those living in poverty, recent immigrants and others.
+This included the design and delivery of some customized activities, as well as ensuring additional supports were made available to lower barriers to participation at all events.

-Key information about the Vancouver Plan, including engagement and planning materials, are being translated into five languages that are commonly used in Vancouver (Simplified Chinese, Traditional Chinese, Punjabi, Tagalog, and Vietnamese).
-We are also working with organizations to provide language support where needed, including the use of interpreters and support for people with visual or audio impairments.
+Key information about the Vancouver Plan, including engagement and planning materials, were translated into five languages that are commonly used in Vancouver (Simplified Chinese, Traditional Chinese, Punjabi, Tagalog, and Vietnamese).
+We also worked with organizations to provide language support where needed, including the use of interpreters and support for people with visual or audio impairments.

-6) How is the Vancouver Plan different from other City of Vancouver planning initiatives?
+6) How was Vancouver Plan different from other City of Vancouver planning initiatives?

 We recognize that there are multiple important city planning programs happening at any given time.
-The Vancouver Plan is being developed in coordination with a number of programs that are currently underway or have just been completed, and will help unify and prioritize future directions for the city we want to become.
-These include the Broadway planning, Jericho Lands Policy Statement, Equity Framework, Climate Emergency Response, and implementing the Housing Vancouver Strategy and existing community plans as well as city-wide strategies and policy.
-City staff are working collaboratively to ensure that input we receive from all planning programs informs the Vancouver plan – and vice versa.
+The Vancouver Plan was developed in coordination with a number of programs that are currently underway or have just been completed, and will help unify and prioritize future directions for the city we want to become.
+These include the Broadway Plan, Jericho Lands Policy Statement, Equity Framework, Climate Emergency Response, and implementing the Housing Vancouver Strategy and existing community plans, as well as city-wide strategies and policy.
+City staff worked collaboratively to ensure that input received from all planning programs informed the Vancouver plan – and vice versa.

 7) How will the Vancouver Plan integrate with regional planning initiatives?

-This is an important time for long-term planning in our region and Vancouver Plan will also strategically align with a number of current regional planning initiatives, including Transport 2050 and the Metro Vancouver Regional Growth Strategy Update, Metro 2050.
-For example, the region’s draft long-range plans have informed the proposed “Rapid Transit Areas” that we will present in the draft Vancouver Plan.
+This is an important time for long-term planning in our region and Vancouver Plan strategically aligns with a number of current regional planning initiatives, including Transport 2050 and the Metro Vancouver Regional Growth Strategy Update, Metro 2050.
+For example, the region’s draft long-range plans have informed the proposed “Rapid Transit Areas” that are found in the Vancouver Plan.